 I applied everything I learned from studying to my next session of writing.
 I used the new knowledge to critique my work and to shape the direction and form of my stories.
 I learned quickly.
 Within three months of daily studying, and practicing what I learned, I was able to move out on my own for the first time in my life.

 So, take 1-2 hours each day to study the thing you love most.
 Then practice what you learned immediately after you study; create something; refine something; synthesize what you learned into applied knowledge.
 That experience and constant learning curve is what companies pay big bucks for.

 Step #9: Do Your Best

-I started writing two years ago.
+I started writing several years ago.
 I steadily grew my career by scheduling my time, committing to success rituals, and by writing every day.
 But after year one, I was still living with my parents.
 I did well.
 But I could’ve done much, much better.

 Then one night before bed I randomly asked myself in the mirror, “Did you do your best today?”

 In fact, I knew exactly where I let myself down and it felt like a sucker-punch in the gut.
 But instead of sulking about it, I just promised myself to do my best the next day.
 The next evening I made another appointment with the man in the mirror and asked the same question.
 “Did you do your best?”

 This time I answered yes.
 And it felt f$!@%g amazing.

 The question made success simple for me.
 I needed to do my best to succeed, like everyone.
 And if I wasn’t doing my best, there really wasn’t a reason for it, other than my lack of focus.
 So I began writing that one directive into my daily planner: Do your best.
 I put a fat square around it, and I’d dream about how good I’d feel checking it off that night.
 Then I focused my best effort into the next days tasks.